 The Arthur L. Day Prize and Lectureship is awarded to a scientist making lasting contributions to the study of the physics of the Earth and whose lectures will provide solid, timely, and useful additions to the knowledge and literature in the field.
 The nominee should also be a good speaker with the ability to summarize and synthesize current knowledge in the field.
+For the Day Prize, “physics of the earth” encompass a number of subdisciplines of geology, oceanography, and hydrology, including, among others, geochemistry, meteorology, petrology, forestry, and atmospherics.
 The recipient is awarded a $50,000 prize and funds from the Arthur L. Day Bequest to present a series of Day Lectures.

 Linda T. Elkins-Tanton, the 2020 Arthur L. Day Prize and Lectureship recipient, presented the 2023 Day Prize Lecture “The NASA Psyche Mission: An Electric Journey to a Metal World” at the University of New Mexico on February 24 and South Carolina State University on April 13.
 Elkins-Tanton discussed her NASA mission to explore Psyche.
 Exploration of this asteroid marks an important first for humankind: We have sent people or robots to explore rocky bodies, like the Moon and Mars, and icy ones, like Europa and Enceladus, and gas-rich bodies like Jupiter, but never a body made mostly of metal.